 When you calculate your working weeks in a year, don’t forget to account for the correct number of vacation days.
 Employers typically start with a standard number and increase them based on your experience.
 So, you may have fewer than the average 48 working weeks in a year even when you work a 5-day, 40-hour workweek.

 Flextime schedules can be challenging to calculate because your working time can vary from week to week.
-One week could be a standard, 5-day, 40-hour workweek, and the next could be two days at only five hours a day.
-For flextime schedules, diligently keeping records of how many hours you’ve worked as well as how many days you’ve worked can be invaluable in determining how many working weeks you have in a year.
+One week could be a standard, 5-day, 40-hour workweek; the next could be two days at only five hours a day.
+For flextime schedules, diligently keeping records of how many hours you’ve worked and how many days you’ve worked can be invaluable in determining how many working weeks you have in a year.

 Consider your field of expertise as well.
 Some professions work long hours without special days off and sporadic vacation time.
 People in these fields may have more working weeks than average.